Daniel Arsham

-Daniel Arsham (born 1980) is an American artist.
+Daniel Lambert Arsham (born 8 September 1980) is an American visual artist.
 He lives and works in New York City.

 Early life and education

 Born in Cleveland, Ohio and raised in Miami, Florida, Arsham was 12 when Hurricane Andrew destroyed his childhood home.
 This traumatic event has been a continuous theme through his work.
-Arsham attended the Design and Architecture High School and was awarded a full scholarship to The Cooper Union in New York City.
+Fond of arts and mathematics, Arsham attended the Design and Architecture High School and was awarded a full scholarship to The Cooper Union in New York City.

 Career

-Arsham received the Gelman Trust Fellowship Award in 2003 and he won the 37th GNMH Award.
+Arsham received the Gelman Trust Fellowship Award in 2003, and he won the 37th GNMH Award.

 After graduating from school, Arsham moved back to Miami and started an exhibition space called "The House" with several artist friends.
-It was through The House that Daniel met Emmanuel Perrotin in 2004.
-By 2005, Gallerie Perrotin (Paris) represented Daniel Arsham.
+It was through The House that Arsham met Emmanuel Perrotin in 2004.
+By 2005, Galerie Perrotin in Paris was representing Arsham.

 Soon thereafter Arsham was invited to create stage design and tour with choreographer Merce Cunningham's Dance Company leading to ongoing stage design practice and a sustained collaboration with choreographer and former Cunningham dancer, Jonah Bokaer.

 Arsham founded Snarkitecture with Alex Mustonen in 2007.
 The architecture collaboration has included work with fashion brands, interior and architectural design, and a complete line of functional design objects.

 In 2014 Arsham established a film company called Films of the Future.
 This production company synthesizes all of Arsham's creative output over the previous decade, creating a visual setting in which his otherworldly and futuristic artwork might exist.
 His debut series, Future Relic, consists of nine short films which depict a future civilization before and after Earth undergoes major ecological changes.
 The series also includes sculptures of petrified twentieth-century media artifacts constructed to look like artifacts decaying from obsolescence.

 Arsham's most recent film series entitled Hourglass is a trio of films created in collaboration with Adidas.
 The trilogy follows an autobiographical story of Daniel in the past, present, and future as he travels through time wearing Adidas Originals X Daniel Arsham collaborative sneakers.